 - Project type

-MIGA has issued guarantees to DP World Djibouti FZCO (DPW), Standard Chartered Bank (SCB), Dubai Islamic Bank PJSC (DIB), and WestLB AG for their investments in Doraleh Container Terminal S.A.R.L. in Djibouti.
-The guarantees include $5 million to cover DPW’s equity investment into the project and $422 million to cover funding provided by DIB, SCB, West LB and other participating banks under an Islamic project finance facility.
+In December 2007, MIGA issued guarantees to DP World Djibouti FZCO (DPW), Standard Chartered Bank (SCB), and Dubai Islamic Bank PJSC (DIB) for their investments in Doraleh Container Terminal S.A.R.L. in Djibouti.
+The guarantees include $5 million to cover DPW’s equity investment into the project and $422 million to cover funding provided by DIB, SCB, and other participating banks under an Islamic project finance facility.
 The coverage is for a period of 10 years against the risks of transfer restriction, war and civil disturbance, expropriation, and breach of contract.
 MIGA’s gross exposure under the project is $427 million (including $21 million for the SWAP contracts).

 MIGA will reinsure $50 million with the Islamic Corporation for the Insurance of Investment and Export Credit (ICIEC) under MIGA’s facultative reinsurance program.
 MIGA’s participation is allowing the syndication of a significant amount of financing provided by the mentioned banks under this Islamic financing structure.
 This is MIGA’s first guarantee for an Islamic project finance facility and the agency’s first collaboration with ICIEC.